-Progress Against Plans The IAD prepares and presents to the ARC an Issues 6 annual Audit Plan.
-The IAD executes and reports Findings 7 to the ARC the results of its engagement projects on a quarterly basis.
-Likewise, at the end of the Examination Trends reporting year, ALI CAE reports to the ARC the Examination frends performance of the IAD during the past year.
+Progress Against Plans The IAD prepares and presents to the ARC an Issues 5 annual Audit Plan.
+The IAD executes and reports Findings 6 to the ARC the results of its engagement project on a quarterly basis.
+Likewise, at the end of the Examination Trends reporting year, ALI CAE reports to the ARC the performance of the IAD during the past year.